Scarletsang/libft/README.md

 Additional utility functions:

+- LIBFT/iostream.h: A more flexible way to receive input from a file descriptor
 - LIBFT/gnl.h: features the get_next_line function which extract one line as NULL-terminated string from a file descriptor
 - LIBFT/printf.h: features the ft_printf function which does the same thing as the normal "printf" but without buffering